 God does much in threes.
-One example: the three big feasts during the biblical year cycle: Pessach, Pentecost, Tabernacles.
-In earlier posts I showed how the feasts and the priestly garments – just as two examples of threes – signify three maturity levels in the lives of Christians: saved, Spirit filled, mature.
+One example is the three big feasts during the biblical year cycle: Pessach, Pentecost, and Tabernacles.
+In earlier posts, I showed how the feasts and the priestly garments—just as two examples of threes—signify three maturity levels in the lives of Christians: saved, Spirit filled, mature.

 In the above verse God does not speak of a mathematical third of the people, but of these three groups.

 Why would he only bless the third third, after being refined and tried?
 To stand still is backsliding.
 Who looks back like two thirds of the deer in the picture is not fit for the Kingdom of God.
 Put differently: when the season of a feast comes and I decide to stay in the old, that is just like an Israelite deciding not to move when the cloud lifted.
 Whoever did not experience Pentecost after Pessach did not belong to the church.
 Remember the 380, the ones of the 500 that left before Pentecost?
 No?
 There is a reason.

 But God is grace: he sent Paul to Ephesus to ask the believers whether they knew the baptism of the Spirit.
 And just like that he sent revival around 1900 to reestablish this fundamental truth.

 And since Later Rain the truths of Tabernacles are restored.

 My last post was about the 7 trumpets in Revelation.
 Remember – these are the 7 messages:

 Our flesh does not rule any longer.
 Our doubts have been extinct.
 Bitterness uprooted.
 The old covenant came to an end.
 We died as him.
 The religious systems of Babylon have been overcome.
 Jesus is King over everything.